Okeanalysis/irisflower-prediction/README.md

 Repository Structure":

-iris: Contains the Iris dataset used for training and testing the model.
+iris.csv: Contains the Iris dataset used for training and testing the model.

 Prediction of iris flower: Jupyter notebooks used for data exploration, model training, and evaluation.

+iris.py: the python code that contains streamlit app

 Getting Started: